This post originally appeared on the blog Little Leaps of Learning.

 This was an absolute hit with my class and an excellent way to review place value and number concepts!

-Every year, I purchase some of their $3 giant colouring-in-carpet rolls.
+Every year, I purchase some of their $3 giant coloring-in-carpet rolls.
 It is over a square meter big and can fit 10 children around it comfortably.
 Pictured here (unfortunately not rolled out):

 I let the students lounge on the floor around the large picture and they use up the last of the colored markers on it.
 They really seem to enjoy the time with their classmates before the holidays!